Neural correlates of consciousness: History

 Using such design, Nikos Logothetis and colleagues discovered perception-reflecting neurons in the temporal lobe.
 They created an experimental situation in which conflicting images were presented to different eyes (i.e., binocular rivalry).
 Under such conditions, human subjects report bistable percepts: they perceive alternatively one or the other image.
 Logothetis and colleagues trained the monkeys to report with their arm movements which image they perceived.
 Temporal lobe neurons in Logothetis experiments often reflected what the monkeys' perceived.
 Neurons with such properties were less frequently observed in the primary visual cortex that corresponds to relatively early stages of visual processing.
 Another set of experiments using binocular rivalry in humans showed that certain layers of the cortex can be excluded as candidates of the neural correlate of consciousness.
 Logothetis and colleagues switched the images between eyes during the percept of one of the images.
 Surprisingly the percept stayed stable.
 This means that the conscious percept stayed stable and at the same time the primary input to layer 4, which is the input layer, in the visual cortex changed.
 Therefore, layer 4 can not be a part of the neural correlate of consciousness.
-Mikhail Lebedev and their colleagues observed a similar phenomenon in monkey prefrontal cortex.
+Mikhail Lebedev and their colleagues observed a similar phenomenon in the prefrontal cortex of monkeys.
 In their experiments monkeys reported the perceived direction of visual stimulus movement (which could be an illusion) by making eye movements.
 Some prefrontal cortex neurons represented actual and some represented perceived displacements of the stimulus.
-Observation of perception related neurons in prefrontal cortex is consistent with the theory of Christof Koch and Francis Crick who postulated that neural correlate of consciousness resides in prefrontal cortex.
+Observation of perception related neurons in prefrontal cortex is consistent with the theory of Christof Koch and Francis Crick who postulated that neural correlate of consciousness resides in the prefrontal cortex.
 Proponents of distributed neuronal processing may likely dispute the view that consciousness has a precise localization in the brain.

-Francis Crick wrote a popular book, "The Astonishing Hypothesis", whose thesis is that the neural correlate for consciousness lies in our nerve cells and their associated molecules.
-Crick and his collaborator Christof Koch have sought to avoid philosophical debates that are associated with the study of consciousness, by emphasizing the search for "correlation" and not "causation".
+The thesis of Crick's book, The Astonishing Hypothesis, is that the neural correlate for consciousness lies in our nerve cells and their associated molecules.
+Crick and his collaborator Koch have sought to avoid philosophical debates that are associated with the study of consciousness, by emphasizing the search for correlation and not causation.